xiaoju/activeLink/README.md

 ## Architecture

+### IDs
+- Authentication is performed at 'family' level: it's a 'family' who authenticates to the app.
+A 'family' consists of some 'parents' and 'kids'.
+In practice, this means that the parents and kids who want to connect to the app must communicate this one login and password set to each others.
+- The 'family', each 'kid', and each 'parent' all got an separate IDs.
+We usually refer to these IDs as `familyId`, `kidId` and `parentId`.
+- IDs are produced by the UUID4 package.
+For illustration in the documentation, we use shorter IDs, such as `k0`, `k1`, `p0`, `p1`, etc.

 ### folders structure
 - The (`git`) root folder `/` contains `.gitignore`, `.prettierignore`, `README.md` and `TODO.md` .
 - The app is stored in `/server`